 Have a great DIY Costume or Event Review to share with us?
 Click here to submit it.

-Society isn’t all bad, but from where I stand, there is this cross-cultural theme of repression of inner-self.
+Society isn’t all bad, but from where I stand, there is a serious cross-cultural theme of repression of inner-self.
 Sometimes, the mammal in us needs to dance around a bit.
-Your soul is hungry to flourish.
-It needs air.
-It needs play.
+Your Id needs out and a mask is a key to unlocking society's chains.

 A Taste of the Waste: A Quick Primer on Costume Consumption